-The cost of an SGPT test is Rs.
-150-Rs.400.
-The price may vary depending on your location.
+The cost of an SGPT test can range from INR 150 to INR 400 or more depending on various factors.
+It is important to note that the price may differ depending on your geographical location.

 Please check the price of the SGPT test in Delhi/NCR, your nearby centers and other details.